oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 *   Create root resource for connections (in implementation) <http://gerrit.ovirt.org/#/c/16617/>
     -   Perform GET all connections.
 In the scope of this patch, create a backend query that will get all connections from db.
     -   Add functionality to root resource for add/delete NFS, Posix connection properties in REST
-    -   Add functionality to root resource for add/delete ISCSI connection properties in REST (not started)
+    -   Add functionality to root resource for add/delete iSCSI connection properties in REST (not started)
+*   Add functionality to edit a connection (nfs,posix,iSCSI) (not started)
-*   Create subresource for connections under domains (api/storagedomains/<domainId>/connections (not started)
+*   Create subresource for connections under domains (api/storagedomains/<domainId>/connections that will retrieve connections (GET). not started
 *   Add functionality to add storage domain with a reference to an already existing storage connection (instead of embedded properties of a connection that will be created along with the storage domain). (not started.)
+*   Add functionality to add an additional connection to block storage domain - multipathing. no started.

 #### Blockers